TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/config-driven-ui.md

 > [!TIP]
 >
 > Unlike the other methods, the *update method* will find **ALL** matching elements and update them.
 This means that you could, for example, change the text colour of all list entries on the page with a single update.

+This is the method used by the `uib-update` node.
+Dump output from that node to the debug panel to see more examples.

 ### Msg schema